UXSoc/uxsoc-apps-cms/src/pages/index.md

           The Secretary General is in charge of **establishing an organized file management system** and having **proper and appropriate documentation**.
 Also, the SecGen is the **chief coordinator** for all tasks of the executive board member.
-He or she ensures that all department heads are finishing their deliverables on time and with quality.
+They ensure that all department heads are finishing their deliverables on time and with quality.

           Some responsibilities/tasks include setting up important internal